 At KALY we will promote and share the benefits of farming kelp with local communities.
 We believe in a more holistic approach to working the sea through protection, restoration, and marine conservation.
 Our journey will make a positive contribution to existing communities.

 KALY believe seaweed farming can be introduced throughout the west coast of Scotland.
 An incremental approach will build knowledge, confidence and momentum towards our vision.
-The journey will test best practices in kelp farming, community empowerment and scientifically measure the environmental benefits we bring to the marine environment.
+The journey will test best practices in seaweed farming, community empowerment and scientifically measure the environmental benefits we bring to the Scottish marine environment.

 Commercial viability is at the core of our vision.
 To be a sustainable industry, many strands of the production and processing chain must come together.
 Companies making useful products from seaweed require a continuous supply of stabilised, high-quality biomass throughout the year.
 KALY can flourish by providing this continuous supply, supporting an integrated value chain from growing to end-market products.